aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/sharpen-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The following Java code example illustrates the usage of the Aspose.Imaging Java API.
-You can employ the `ConvolutionFilter` class, which offers predefined kernel filters such as "Sharpen3x3" and "Sharpen5x5" with different kernel matrix sizes.
-Additionally, you have the flexibility to create your custom kernel matrix.
-In this example, image templates in PNG and SVG formats are loaded from the "templates" folder, and filters are applied from a predefined list.
+The provided Java code example demonstrates the utilization of the Aspose.Imaging for Java API.
+Utilize the `ConvolutionFilter` class, which provides pre-defined kernel filters, including "Sharpen3x3" and "Sharpen5x5," each with different kernel matrix sizes.
+Moreover, you retain the flexibility to craft your custom kernel matrix.
+Within this example, image templates in PNG and SVG formats are loaded from the "templates" folder, and a set of filters are applied from a predefined list.
 </p>

 {{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}